 People

-Gabriele Guidi is Professor of Informatics at Indiana University (USA), where he co-directs the Virtual Heritage Track and is editor-in-chief of Studies in Digital Heritage, a joint publication of the Virtual World Heritage Laboratory and the Indiana University Library.
-He received his M.S. degree in Electronic Engineering in 1988 and Ph.D. in 1992 from the Universities of Florence and Bologna respectively.
-From 1999 he began to do research on 3D imaging technologies applied to Cultural Heritage, leading the digitization of important artworks from Donatello and Leonardo da Vinci.
-He developed methods for integrating active and passive 3D devices, for 3D equipment characterization and for large-scale 3D digitization in museums.He is now involved in the application of 3D Digitization to cultural heritage, industrial design, mechanical engineering, and art.
+Gabriele Guidi is the current director of the Virtual World Heritage Lab.
+He is also a Professor of Informatics at Indiana University–Bloomington, where he directs the Virtual Heritage Informatics Ph.D. program and is editor-in-chief of Studies in Digital Heritage, a joint publication of the VWHL and the Indiana University Library.
+He received his M.S. degree in Electronic Engineering in 1988 and a Ph.D. in 1992 from the University of Florence and the University of Bologna, respectively.
+From 1999 he began to do research on 3D imaging technologies applied to cultural heritage, leading to some of the first digitization efforts of important artworks from Donatello and Leonardo da Vinci.
+He developed methods for integrating active and passive 3D devices, for 3D equipment characterization, and for large-scale 3D digitization in museums.
+As director of the VWHL his research interests involve the application of 3D digitization techniques to cultural heritage, art, museology, industrial design, and mechanical engineering.

 A faculty member of the department of Middle Eastern Languages and Cultures, Steve Vinson examines ancient Egyptian language and literature as well as the history of Graeco-Roman and ancient Egyptian transportation and trade, particularly involving boats and ships.